nvdias0/raspbiandev/README.md

 Just download, extract and run script.
 It will create the docker image if needed and run a container.

+The container bash starts in directory
+    /development
+that will map from the host
+    ~/development

 ## download and extract
     wget https://github.com/nvdias0/raspbiandev/archive/refs/heads/main.zip